bplrdev/AuraPass/README.md

 ## 📜 License

-This project is licensed under the PolyForm Noncommercial License 1.0.0 - see the [LICENSE](LICENSE) file for details.
+Licensed under the AuraPass Freeware / Donationware License.
+See [LICENSE](LICENSE) for details.

 ---